Lèse-majesté: Thailand

 Neither the king nor any member of the royal family has ever personally filed any charges under this law.
 In fact, during his birthday speech in 2005, King Bhumibol Adulyadej encouraged criticism: "Actually, I must also be criticized.
 I am not afraid if the criticism concerns what I do wrong, because then I know."
 He later added, "But the King can do wrong", in reference to those he was appealing to not to overlook his human nature.

 Under the NCPO junta which overthrew the democratic regime in May 2014, charges of lèse-majesté have increased significantly, especially against the opponents of the junta.
 Lèse-majesté is now seeing increasing use as a tool to stifle free speech and dissent in the country.
 Even the parents of the former princess Srirasmi Suwadee as well as her uncle have been charged with lèse-majesté.
 On 9 March 2015, a court sentenced her father Apiruj Suwadee and mother Wanthanee for insulting the royal family and lodging a malicious claim.
 They pleaded guilty to the offenses named and were sentenced to two-and-a-half years in prison.
-On 9 June 2017 in Bangkok a 33-year-old Thai man by the first name of Wichai was given 35 years imprisonment for posting 10 Facebook photos and comments about the Thai royalty.
+On 9 June 2017 in Bangkok a 33-year-old Thai man was given 35 years imprisonment for posting 10 Facebook photos and comments about the Thai royalty.
 This sentence was reduced from the initial 70 years following a guilty plea made after a year in jail before the trial.

 In June 2017, the United Nations called on Thailand to amend its law on lèse-majesté.

-South America

-Brazil

-Brazilian Law contains in its Penal Code three types of criminal offenses against the honor of people in general: